 The following statement is the Task Force Vision Statement for the first five years, from 2012 through 2016:

-“The Regional Toxics Task Force will work collaboratively to characterize the sources of toxics in the Spokane River and identify and implement appropriate actions needed to make measurable progress towards meeting applicable water quality standards for the State of Washington, State of Idaho, and The Spokane Tribe of Indians and in the interests of public and environmental health.”
+“The Regional Toxics Task Force will work collaboratively to characterize the sources of PCB’s and toxics in the Spokane River and identify and implement appropriate actions needed to make measurable progress towards meeting applicable water quality standards for PCB’s and toxics for the State of Washington, State of Idaho, and The Spokane Tribe of Indians and in the interests of public and environmental health.”

 Accomplishing this vision will involve, among other things, technical studies, monitoring, education, and recommendations for specific actions that will reduce toxics in the Spokane River.
 The Task Force will:

-Provide a forum for the scientific and legal review and discussion of Spokane River toxics issues.
+Provide a forum for the review and discussion of Spokane River toxics issues.
 Participate in public education and engagement to advance the understanding of Spokane River toxics issues.

 Consider the results of past and future studies, including those conducted by individual dischargers within their operations and/or service areas.